 First Nations Visual Arts Scholarship

-Delivered in partnership with the Byron School of Art (BSA), the inaugural First Nations Visual Arts Scholarship will sponsor a First Nations artist to participate in a year-long Visual Arts Foundation Course.
-Designed to provide an extensive grounding in the Visual Arts, students will gain knowledge, skills and experience needed to form an integrated understanding of contemporary visual arts ideas and practices.
+Delivered in partnership with the Byron School of Art (BSA), the First Nations Visual Arts Scholarship sponsors a First Nations artist to participate in a year-long Visual Arts Foundation Course.
+Designed to provide an extensive grounding in the Visual Arts, students gain knowledge, skills and experience needed to form an integrated understanding of contemporary visual arts ideas and practices.

 Attuned to the needs of individual students, the course is suitable to both emerging artists who wish to establish their practice and established artists who wish to refine or expand.
 The structured studio program incorporates approaches to a number of disciplines including drawing, painting, printmaking, 3D studies, installation practice, digital media, design principles, colour theory, art history and critical thinking.